davidchung29/davidchung29/README.md

 - **Matrix** - A datawarehousing solution using OpenSearch for an Amazon digital payments team (productionized in 2025)

- <sub><sup>FYI, these projects are not opensource, and the codebase is not available to showcase.
+ <sub><sup>FYI, this projects are not opensource, and the codebase is not available to showcase.
 If you are a recruiter, reach out and I can explain the project and tech stack</sup></sub>

 ### 🚀 Personal Projects